ng-/ng/readme.md

-# ng
+# ng: angular reimagined
 ### full-stack angular with no dependencies

 Developers should not have to use different frameworks to build frontend apps and their backend apis.
-With node.js came full-stack javascript, now comes a lightweight, elegant, full-stack framework.
+With node.js came full-stack javascript, now comes ng - a lightweight, elegant, full-stack framework.

 Warning! ng is pre-alpha, but is being built for production with sponsorship by Pook-n-Cheek.
 If you have suggestions or are interested in contributing, email adam at adam.kircher@gmail.com